google/t5patches/README.md

 #### Targeted Training with Modified Self-Distillation
 In targeted training, we modify the model by directly changing the probability distribution over all possible output tokens.
 This allows us to  increase or decrease the probability of each output token, while minimizing the change to the probability of other tokens.
-We accomplish this using a modified loss function, the KL Divergence between the model’s distribution (P,) and a modified version of the original model distribution
+We accomplish this using a modified loss function, the KL Divergence between the model’s distribution (P_{model}) and a modified version of the original model distribution (P_{modified}) for each conditional distribution:

-$$ loss = D_{KL}(P_{modified}, P_{original}) $$
+$$ loss = D_{KL}(P_{modified}, P_{model}).$$

 #### Use cases: Corrective vs. Targeted negative training
 Collecting corrections can be relatively more expensive and cumbersome than marking individual tokens for targeted training.
 However, the application of corrections to a model is straightforward.
 Model training can be simply continued for a few extra steps with corrected examples.